conjure-cp/EssenceCatalog-runs/problems/csplib-prob045-CoveringArray/descriptive.md

 # Options

 - Number of models         2
 - Number of solvers        4
-- Number of params 2236
+- Number of params       356
-- Number of params (completed) 2236
+- Number of params       352 (completed)
+- Number of params       160 (at least one timed out)
-- Number of params (all timed out) 2102
+- Number of params         0 (all timed out)
-- Number of params (analysed in this file) 134
+- Number of params       352 (analysed in this file)

 ## Models